 Every country has its own regulation and culture.
 As a foreigner who is willing to start setting up a company in a different country, a total understanding of the respective country’s law and culture is extremely needed.
 This is no exception for Indonesia.
+To legally set up a PT PMA, you should understand the process of foreign company registration in Indonesia.

 A discussion with a reputable and trusted local consultant regarding the setting up of your PT PMA, the making of licenses, permits, and visas are absolutely recommended since the foreigner needs an assistant who is familiar with the local law and bureaucracy.